Skip to main content

 Payroll Processing Costs

 Payroll remains one of the most commonly outsourced HR functions.
 Costs typically depend on the number of employees and pay frequency.
-For the base fee + per-employee model, which is the most common, you can expect to pay anywhere from $30-$50 per month (base fee) + $4-$6 per employee per month.
+The most common model is the base fee + per employee, which involves spending $30-$50 per month (base fee) + $4-$6.

 Using these averages, approximate monthly costs would be: